 You’re probably wondering why this post is called “On the Rocks.”
 Last weekend, we spent Friday evening and all day Saturday painting at the new house, and “On the Rocks” happens to be the new color of our dining room.
 I must give a HUGE shout-out to my mother-in-law Cathy for all of her hard work in helping Rob and I paint.
 She is truly incredible in all that she does!
 Though it was quite a bit of work, the time passed quickly, and we had fun!
 The three of us accomplished more than we anticipated.

 If you have any upcoming painting projects, I say go for it!
 Below are some tips, as well as our before and after pics.
 Take a look!

-·Drop cloths are literally life-savers.
+Drop cloths are invaluable.
 Even if you are careful, you will drip.

 We used "SuperPaint Interior Acrylic Latex" paint from Sherwin-Williams, and we were very pleased with the quality.
 The colors we used are noted below:

 Dining Room: On the Rocks